E. coli enteritis

-Although not common, E. coli can be spread from one person to another.
-This may happen when someone does not wash his or her hands after a bowel movement and then touches other objects or someone else's hands.
+Although not common, E coli can be spread from one person to another.
+This may happen when someone does not wash their hands after a bowel movement and then touches other objects or someone else's hands.

-Symptoms occur when E. coli bacteria enter the intestine.
+Symptoms occur when E coli bacteria enter the intestine.
 Most of the time symptoms develop 24 to 72 hours after being infected.
 The most common symptom is sudden, severe diarrhea that is often bloody.

 Other symptoms may include:

-Symptoms of a rare but severe E. coli infection include:
+Symptoms of a rare but severe E coli infection include:

 Your health care provider will perform a physical exam.
-A stool culture can be done to check for disease-causing E.coli.
+A stool culture can be done to check for disease-causing E coli.

-Most of the time, you will recover from the most common types of E. coli infection within a couple of days.
+Most of the time, you will recover from the most common types of E coli infection within a couple of days.
 The goal of treatment is to make you feel better and avoid dehydration.
 Getting enough fluids and learning what to eat will help keep you or your child comfortable.

 You may need to:

 - Control nausea and vomiting